JenPage/Showcase/readme.md

     - get to 1.0
         - add the admin section
         - create components for dropping in the view boxes
+    - 1.1
+        - Replace buttons with FontAwesome icons where appropriate

 ## Install
 ```